Fine Dining in Bangkok

-At Haoma, we grow what we cook, and we cook what we love.
-We insist on being a restaurant where innovative gastronomy and sustainable practices find a harmonious balance.
-We are committed to protecting the environment and to the fair treatment of every single person along the food chain.
+We insist on being a restaurant where innovative gastronomy and sustainable practices find a harmonious balance We are committed to protecting the environment and to the fair treatment of every single person along the food chain.

-We have a firm anti-pesticide, no antibiotics policy and we use seasonal, home-grown ingredients supplemented by fresh produce sourced from farmers, breeders and fishermen in the vicinity of Bangkok.
+We have a firm anti-pesticide, no antibiotics policy and we use seasonal, home-grown ingredients supplemented by fresh produce sourced from farmers, breeders and fishermen in the vicinity of Bangkok getting the best local organic Thai ingredients most of it grown at our own partner farms and monitored personally by our chefs.

-In the words of Chef DK, the cusine can be best described as Progressive Urban-Farm Dining and Mixology.
+In the words of Chef DK, the cuisine can be best described as his interpretation of Asian cuisine driven by his love for Indian ingredients and his deep Indian Roots.

 We designed three distinct areas under one roof that evoke different sensations: